Salah856/AWS_WhitePapers_Summary/IPv6 on AWS.md

 ### Hybrid connectivity design

 Hybrid connectivity scenarios are a reality for many customers.

-We offer two methods for addressing these: AWS Direct Connect and AWS managed Site-to-Site VPN.
+Two methods for addressing these: AWS Direct Connect and AWS managed Site-to-Site VPN.